In the Indonesian archipelago of Derawan in Borneo, the islands of Sangalaki and Maratua are no longer the fabulous diving spots they were in 2013.

-Derawan is a tiny island on the eastern coast of Borneo.
-I had been there already in 2009.
-But for this trip of 2013, I reviewed my itinerary.
+Derawan is a tiny Indonesian girl on the east coast of Borneo.
+I had already been there in 2009.
+But for this 2013 trip, I have revised my itinerary.

 A new little film, for lovers of mantas rays ...
 I finally got down to editing my videos, brought back from Sangalaki!
 This small Indonesian island, located off Borneo, is part of the archipelago of Derawan, where I stayed for ten days last July.